yitzhakbg/Sites_common/hugoblogsstatic/slides/wrdmaslides.md

 Order of magnitude more clusters than devices
 - Multicore mobile devices, powerhouses

-- Much higher device density
+- Much higher device density.
+Bulk of the world's computational power is everywhere

 Orthogonal to the Internet
-- Not out to change or improve the Internet
+- Doesn't change or improve the Internet but coexists with the Internet.
+  - Every cluster-carpet can (but doesn't have to) be an IP addressable node.
 ]
 ---
 count: false